rtogn/CSC4850-Machine-Learning-AssignmentThree/README.md

 -[Packages Used](#packages-used)

 ## Dataset
-This assignment used the - dataset
+This assignment uses Chess dataset from Kaggle: [https://www.kaggle.com/datasets/datasnaek/chess]
+From this only the rating difference b/w white and black and the turns are considered, and white_wins is used as the label.

 ## Results